Professional Development Options for Compliance Engineers

 This two-day hands-on course designed for engineers or lab technicians who want to expand their knowledge of the latest version of the TILE! ™ (Totally Integrated Laboratory Environment) software, either as a new user or a current user wanting to improve their skills.
 Instruction is divided between class lectures and hands-on lab experience.
 Students are taught how to create profiles, use the Profile Launcher, Instrument Simulator and perform actual tests in a lab environment.
 Students receive an illustrated textbook written specifically for the TILE! training course.
 Upon completion, attendees of this class will be able to: create a test profile from a blank sheet, use existing test profiles, manage instruments, manage data, generate reports, and customize the Launcher to create a ‘1 click’ process from starting a test to the report generation.

-EMC & MIL STD 461 Fundamentals
+Fundamentals of EMC & MIL STD 461

 Designed for engineers or lab technicians who want to expand their knowledge of EMC compliance testing and Military-Standard 461F testing or are new to the subject and want to “learn-how” quickly.
 Instruction is divided between class lectures and hands-on lab experience.
 Students are taught how to perform actual tests.
 On the EMC side, that includes a 3 meter anechoic chamber, GTEM and a reverberation chamber.
 On the MIL-STD side, that includes a semi-anechoic chamber and a conducted susceptibility test station.